Volodymyr-M/docs/_tabs/resources.md

 Resource Type | Description
 :------------ | :---------------------------------------------------------------------------------------------------
 **Work**      | Someone or something doing your task.
 Can be a person, team, contractor company, or equipment.
 **Material**  | Something which is used to do your task.
-Materials, ingridients, components.
+Materials, ingredients, components.
 **Cost**      | Cost which can be applied to multiple of your tasks.
 Delivery cost, deployment cost, any fixed cost.

 Only work resources, when assigned to tasks, affect scheduling.